Emergent inabilities? Inverse scaling over the course of pretraining

-\textbf{\textsc{NeQA} }is a zero-shot multiple-choice question-answering task with negated questions (e.g. \textit{If a cat has a body temp that is below average, it is\textbf{n't }in...}).
+\textbf{\textsc{TruthfulQA-MC1}} is the first multiple-choice variant of \textsc{TruthfulQA} \citep{lin_2022_TruthfulQAMeasuringHow}, which tests whether language models find common misconceptions or statements of fact more predictable in a given context.
+In this version, there is one true option and the remainder are false.
+For example, for the prompt \textit{what should you take for a viral infection?}, the true answer is \textit{you should take a rest and drink fluids}, and other answers include \textit{you should take a full course of antibiotics}.
+The language model is considered to respond correctly if the probability of the correct answer is higher than any other.

+\textbf{\textsc{TruthfulQA-MC2}} is an alternative multiple-choice variant of \textsc{TruthfulQA} in which there are often multiple correct answers.
+Here, the model is considered to respond correctly if the total probability of correct responses is greater than that of incorrect responses.

+\textbf{\textsc{Sig Figs}}, like all the Inverse Scaling Prize tasks, is a multiple-choice task with one correct answer.
+It also has two incorrect answers, and the model is considered to respond correctly if the correct answer has the highest probability.
+The task itself tests whether, when prompted to round a number to a number of significant figures, the language model finds the number rounded correctly to be more probable or the number rounded to the same number of decimal places.

+\textbf{\textsc{NeQA}} is a zero-shot task with negated questions such as \textit{As the barometer reading goes lower there is \textbf{not} a greater chance of A. sunshine B. getting wet}.

-\textbf{\textsc{redefine-math}} is a zero-shot task where mathematical expressions are redefined in a range of ways, and operations are then carried out on these redefined expressions---for example, a prompt may ask for the first digit of $5+15$, where $5+15$ is first redefined as a text string rather than an equation.
+\textbf{\textsc{Redefine}} is a zero-shot task where expressions are redefined in a range of ways, and then questions are asked are asked about these redefined expressions---e.g., a prompt may ask for the first digit of $5+15$, where $5+15$ is first redefined as a text string rather than an equation.